The algebra of parallel endomorphisms of a germ of pseudo-Riemannian metric: Preliminaries: the algebra ; standard facts about nilpotent endomorphisms.

-We sum up standard facts, in a presentation of our own.
-This makes Part \ref{sectionN} more self-contained and enables to introduce some coherent notation used all along afterwards.
+Then we sum up standard facts, in a presentation of our own.
+This makes the article self-contained and enables to introduce some coherent notation used all along.
 Let $N$ be in $\End(\R^d)$, nilpotent of index $n$.

 We set $F^{a,b}=\im N^{a}\cap\ker N^b$, for $a\in\llbracket1,n-1\rrbracket$ and $b\in\llbracket1,n-a\rrbracket$.
 Though we do not use the $F^{a,b}$ explicitly here, we had them throughout in mind.
 They are ordered by inclusion as shown in Table \ref{table_F} p.\@ \pageref{table_F}.